 - The multidisciplinary Engineering and Applied Science PhD degree is available through the Department of Computer Science and Engineering.

-The Department of Computer Science and Engineering also offers a Computer Science Minor and a graduate certificate in software engineering.
+The Department of Computer Science and Engineering also offers a Computer Science Minor and graduate certificates in software engineering and cyber security defense.

 - Any undergraduate student currently enrolled in a CU Denver degree program with a major other than computer science may earn a minor in computer science.
 This includes students from the College of Engineering and Applied Science, the College of Liberal Arts and Sciences, the School of Public Affairs, the College of Arts & Media, and the School of Education & Human Development.

 - The graduate certificate in software engineering is designed for working professionals, or computer science students beginning their careers, who are in the field of software engineering and/or software development.
 This certificate requires a previous computer science or systems engineering degree.
 At the start of the certificate program, students are expected to have a strong understanding of software development, in terms of software construction, software coding and basic software design.

 - The graduate certificate in cyber security & defense is designed for working professionals in the field of computer science, network and/or security operations.
 This certificate will require a previous Computer Science or similar Bachelor Degree.
 The certificate program in Cyber Security and Defense will prepare Computer Science professionals to identify, analyze, and mitigate technical cybersecurity related vulnerabilities, exploits and attacks against network and critical cyber infrastructure.

 The most up-to-date information on all programs offered through the computer science and engineering department can be obtained from the department’s website at engineering.ucdenver.edu/cse.
 Please also see our Graduate Catalog for more details regarding these programs.